bardsleypt/bardsleypt/README.md

   - Star Wars (in order: 5, 4, 6 #EmpireDidNothingWrong)
 - I am currently learning ...
   - electrochemistry and mathematical modelling of lithium ion batteries
-  - how to structure my days to nurture and build creativity
   - `while True:`<br>    `[self.learn(val) for val in ['python', 'cool_python_packages']]`
 - I am looking to collaborate on ...
   - anything with a mathematical physics aspect to it